 Sexocorporel

-The model's guiding principle is: sexuality is learned.
-That might sound unusual at first, but it's actually an encouraging idea.
-Because what has been learned can also be changed.
+The model's guiding principle is: sexuality is learned — and what has been learned can also be changed.
 Sexual patterns and habits aren't set in stone.
 They can be developed further throughout life.

 Sexocorporel is a resource-oriented, life-affirming model.
 It's not about fixing something but about getting to know your own sexuality better and letting it unfold.
-The work happens through targeted body exercises that you try out in the privacy of your home.
-There is no physical touch during the sessions themselves.
+The work happens through conversation and possibly targeted body exercises that you can deepen in the privacy of your home.

 Emotionally Focused Therapy (EFT)